 In today’s busy world, your attention is often divided by a range of things – from your work to your phone, it’s almost too easy to be left feeling restless and distracted.
 This is where the idea of mindfulness steps in.
+Ps if working from home is your jam, check out our newly updated article here.

 Research indicates that mindfulness can help you move towards a healthier headspace, making you calmer overall and more productive at work.
 The practice of mindfulness is about making us more aware of what’s happening around us and gaining a stronger sense of presence.
 But what exactly is mindfulness and is it really that effective?
 Nifty is here to investigate!